tche101/personalwebsite/research.markdown

 **Chen, C.**, Neufeld, N., & Krosnick, J. A. (In prep).
 The Impact of Trump Rhetoric on Attitudes Toward COVID-19 Vaccines and Vaccination Intention: A Randomized Controlled Trial. [[Talk Slides]](Trump vac.pdf)

-We examined the effects of a one-minute video compilation featuring Trump endorsing and taking credit for COVID-19 vaccines on vaccination attitudes an intention (N = 1609).
+We examined the effects of a one-minute video compilation featuring Trump endorsing and taking credit for COVID-19 vaccines on vaccination attitudes and intention (N = 1609).
 Contrary to expectations, the video did not improve attitudes towards COVID-19 vaccines or intentions to get vaccinated either on the population level or among unvaccinated Republicans.
 However, it significantly increased the tendency to vote for Trump, both as a Republican nominee and as an Independent candidate, on the population level.

+**Science communication with LLM**

+**Chen, C.** (In prep).
+Trends in Science Communication through the Lenses of Large Language Models [[Poster]](LLooM Poster.jpg)

+Analyses of abstracts from science communication-related journals with a Scopus CiteScore larger than 3 indicated that prominent research topics of all times included media impact, health and environment, ways to foster effective science communication, social impact of science communication, and advances in research methods.
+Additionally, the current research identified distinct trends aligned with significant real-world events: the 2000s featured a focus on biotech and gene technology ethics; the 2010s emphasized social media and opinion polarization; and the 2020s documented extensive research on misinformation and COVID-19.

-**Human perceptions of science**
+**Perceptions of science**

 **Chen, C.**, Li, X., Huang, P., & Cohen, G. L. (In prep).
 When Science Puts on a Human Face: The Trade-off between Knowledge and Utility in Public Perception of Science.